IT-Designers/winslow/README.md

 ## Setup Local Development
 Currently only [intellij setup](README.md#intellij-setup) is documented, feel free to add documentation for other environments. <br>
+If you encounter a problem, see the [troubleshooting](README.md#trubleshooting) section.
 **Important:** Do the steps from [How to Start](README.md#how-to-start) first and then come back.
 ### Intellij SetUp
 #### Project Configuration